sigurdsa/angelika-api/README.md

 * You can now run `make run` and visit localhost:8000 in your favorite browser

 ### User groups
-On /admin/auth/group/ you create groups with the following names:
+On /admin/auth/group/ you should create groups with the following names:
 * admins
 * health-professionals
 * hubs